Mahutrivedi/stock_market/README.md

 The remaining columns are created using these pre-availble columns.

-Artificially created columns include previous 6 day open/high/low/close, %change in price of previous 6 days and some technical tools such as relative strength index, moving average etc.
+Artificially created columns include technical tools such as relative strength index, moving average etc.

 In the latest update of the project 5 more files are added on git.
 The changes made to new files are the features addition (Many technical analysis points are added in newer update.)